openfaas/docs/docs/openfaas-pro/sso/cli.md

 !!! note "Do you want to run faas-cli from a server instead of as a human user?"

-    SSO and OIDC are primarily designed for interactive use by a human user in front of a keyboard, with a webbrowser available.
+    SSO and OIDC are primarily designed for interactive use by a human user in front of a keyboard, with a web-browser available.
 If you need to use an OAuth token to authenticate server-to-server, then you you'll need to create a new OAuth client in your IdP, and then use the `--client-secret` flag with the `faas-cli pro auth` command.

 ### Download the pro plugin